7 Exercises to Do Everyday – Introduction

 How to do it:

-- Stand with your feet about shoulder-width apart; toes turned slightly outward.
+- Stand with your feet shoulder-width apart and your toes slightly turned out.

-- Brace your core, pull your shoulders down and back, lift your chest, and look straight ahead.
+- Engage your core, keep your chest lifted, and look straight ahead.

-- Bend your legs and squat down until your thighs are at least parallel to the floor.
+- Lower yourself until your thighs are at least parallel to the floor, ensuring your knees track over your toes.

 Alternatives and variations: